Learning from Neighbors about a Changing State: Introduction

-This illustration has a number of unrealistic features: one-directional links; no communication among the media outlets or public; only one round of updating for each agent; and a particular sequencing of these rounds.
-These features are important to the illustration.
-But, crucially, the intuition of how diversity affects inference plays a central role in our dynamic model.
-There, quite generally, diversity of signal endowments allows agents to concentrate on new developments in the state while filtering out old, less relevant information, analogously to how they filtered out the confounding source bias in this example.
+This illustration relied on a particular network with several special features: a very ``central'' source, one-directional links, and no communication among the media outlets or the public.
+We will show that the same considerations determine learning quality in a large class of random networks in which agents have many neighbors, with complex connections among them.
+Quite generally, if each neighborhood contains a diversity of signal types, agents can concentrate on new developments in the state while filtering out old, less relevant information and thus estimate the changing state as accurately as physical constraints allow.